Vaginitis test - wet mount

 Toggle: English / Spanish

-The vaginitis wet mount test is a test to detect an infection of the vagina that does not involve the urinary tract.
+The vaginitis wet mount test is a test to detect an infection of the vagina.

-There may be slight discomfort with the pelvic examination and when the speculum is inserted.
+There may be slight discomfort when the speculum is inserted into the vagina.

 The test looks for the cause of vaginal irritation and discharge.

 A normal test result means there are no signs of an infection.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 Abnormal results mean there is an infection.
 The most common infections are due to one or a combination of the following: